 JAPCHAE (KOREAN NOODLE STIR-FRY) BTS INSPIRED

 Japchae is a traditional Korean dish that means "mixed-vegetables."
-Rosendale Collective Team member, Muriel Sardami, first developed this Japchae recipe for the BTS ARMY (of fans), during the final BTS Perimssion to Dance Tour in Las Vegas.
+Rosendale Collective Team member, Muriel Sarmadi, first developed this Japchae recipe for the BTS ARMY (of fans), during the final BTS Perimssion to Dance Tour in Las Vegas.
 The noodles are made from glass noodles made from sweet potato starch that have an ever-so-slightly-sweet taste and a satisfyingly chewy texture.

 This colorful dish is packed with veggies in a sweet, umami-rich sauce that kept the BTS ARMY coming back for more!